1st Aberdeenshire Artillery Volunteers: 126th (Highland) Field Regiment

 126th Field Rgt mobilised in 9th (Highland) Infantry Division, the 2nd Line duplicate of 51st (H) Division.
 It remained training in Scottish Command until 7 August 1940 when 9th (H) Division was redesignated as 51st (H) Division to replace the original formation, most of which had been captured at Saint-Valery-en-Caux (see above).
 The regiment formed its third battery, 490 Fd Bty, when it was stationed at Nairn.
-It formed a further battery, 516 Fd Bty, at Elgin, Moray, on 14 July 1941; this transferred to a newly formed 178th Fd Rgt on 19 January 1942.
+It formed a further battery, 516 Fd Bty, at Elgin, Moray, on 14 July 1941; this was transferred to a newly formed 178th Fd Rgt on 19 January 1942.
 126th Field Rgt was authorised to use its parent's 'Highland' subtitle on 17 February 1942.

 After two years' training in Scotland, the division sailed for Egypt on 16 June 1942, landing on 12 August, with the field regiments each equipped with 24 25-pounder guns.

 North Africa

 For a week (1–8 September) 126th (H) Fd Rgt was attached to 9th Armoured Bde, an independent brigade operating under the command of 'Calforce'.
 Calforce, commanded by Brigadier Percy Calvert-Jones of 12th Anti-Aircraft Brigade, had fought a long series of rearguard actions at landing grounds during Eighth Army's retreat to the El Alamein position.
 Calforce had remained in position during the First Battle of El Alamein and was not withdrawn from the front line until September.

 51st (Highland) Division's first action was the Second Battle of El Alamein.
 It moved up during the preceding nights, occupying gun positions and dumping ammunition, and remaining concealed during daylight.
 For the first time in the Western Desert Campaign, the Eighth Army had enough 25-pounders to allow them to be concentrated and switched from one set-piece target to another.
 Almost every gun was used to neutralise enemy batteries.
-The bombardment began at 21.40 on 23 October and lasted for 15 minutes; then after 5 minutes silence they opened again on the enemy's forward positions and the infantry began to advance.
-After a further 7 minutes the guns began firing concentrations at a succession of specific locations.
+The bombardment began at 21.40 on 23 October and lasted for 15 minutes; then, after 5 minutes silence, they opened again on the enemy's forward positions and the infantry began to advance.
+After a further 7 minutes, the guns began firing concentrations at a succession of specific locations.
 The whole artillery programme lasted for 5 hours 30 minutes.
 51st (H) Division ran into several centres of resistance and only on the extreme left did it reach its final objective; however, the 'break-in' phase of the battle had started well.

 On the second night of the battle, 51st (H) Division's guns fired a similar succession of CB tasks, concentrations and then a barrage to support 1st Armoured Division's attack.
-On the night of 25/26 October 51st (H) Division made progress towards its own objective as the 'dog-fight' phase continued.
+On the night of 25/26 October, 51st (H) Division made progress towards its own objective as the 'dog-fight' phase continued.
 The 'break-out' phase began on the night of 1/2 November with Operation Supercharge, preceded by another powerful barrage.
 In the early hours of 4 November 51st (H) Division broke through to the Rahman Track, and the Axis forces began to retreat.